 Also, nighttime is the best time to shoot one of America’s most costly animals…wild hogs.
 I said “shoot” instead of “hunt” because hogs are estimated to cause $200-$800 in damage apiece per year and sows can deliver as many as 10 babies per year.
 As a result, hog control becomes a mix between hunting and eradication.
 What this means is that in addition to bothering the neighbors less when hunting with a suppressed weapon, it also can allow the shooter the opportunity to take more hogs per engagement—this is because they will be able to see better and get back on target quicker and because the decrease in noise MIGHT allow them multiple shots before the herd scatters.
 And if you’re wondering if you can hunt hogs with a silencer…the answer depends on where you are.
-18 states allow either varmint eradication and/or hunting with a silencer.
+A continually increasing number of states allow either varmint eradication and/or hunting with a silencer.
 In some states, you can use silencers, night vision, and/or thermal vision.
 In Texas, you can even shoot hogs while hanging out of a helicopter.

 Great learning tool